rspamd/rspamd.com/doc/modules/fuzzy_check.md

-	min_height = ...; //int: Minimum pixel height of embedded images to check using fuzzy storage min_length = ...; //int: Minimum number of *words* to check a text part min_width = ...; //int: Minimum pixel width of embedded images to check using fuzzy storage retransmits = ...; //int: Maximum number of retransmits for a single request revive_time = ...; //float: Time (seconds?) to lapse before re-resolving faulty upstream symbol = "default symbol"; //string: Default symbol for rule (if no flags defined or matched) text_multiplier = ...; //float: Multiplier for bytes limit when checking for text parts
+	min_height = ...; //int: Minimum pixel height of embedded images to check using fuzzy storage min_length = ...; //int: Minimum number of *words* to check a text part min_width = ...; //int: Minimum pixel width of embedded images to check using fuzzy storage retransmits = ...; //int: Maximum number of retransmissions for a single request revive_time = ...; //float: Time (seconds?) to lapse before re-resolving faulty upstream symbol = "default symbol"; //string: Default symbol for rule (if no flags defined or matched) text_multiplier = ...; //float: Multiplier for bytes limit when checking for text parts